Applying for a CPF Scholarship

 A list of eligible degree programs by college and university can be found below.

-We offered a webinar in May 2024 with advice and tips on filling out your application.
+We will offer an online webinar in early May 2025 (date to be announced here shortly….) with advice and tips on filling out your application.

-Scholarship recipients receive notification in August 2024 and will be honored during the Student Awards Luncheon at the APA California Conference on September 28, 2024 in Riverside.
+Scholarship recipients will receive notification in August 2025 and will be honored at the Student Awards Luncheon on Sunday, September 28, 2025.
+This event takes place during the 2025 APA California Annual Conference in Monterey, CA on September 28-October 1, 2025 (Sunday to Wednesday).

 Scholarship Webinar Recording

-We presented a virtual webinar on May 20, 2024 with advice and tips for filling out your application.
+We will host a virtual webinar early May, 2025 (date will be announced shortly..) with advice and tips for filling out your application.
 The webinar was created help students understand the scholarship application process.
 We typically record the webinar and have it available for applicants to view at a later date.
 Regrettably, there has been some technical difficulties with the recording.
 However, you can view last year’s webinar recorded on May 8, 2023 to the right.
 The slides from this year’s presentation is available below.
 These slides will give you the updated information.

-The 2024 CPF Scholarship Application is available here.
-You can also type this URL: tinyurl.com/cpf2024application.
+The 2025 CPF Scholarship Application is available here.
+You can also type this URL: https://tinyurl.com/CPFScholarship2025.
 You will need to log into your Google Account to complete this form.
 Please read this entire page before applying.

 The application form makes use of Google Drive to store attachments that applicants upload (e.g., recommendation letters, essay responses, etc.).
 Applicants will be required to log in using their Google ID (if you do not have a Google ID, please create a free account or contact the scholarship committee).
 If you share a file from your Google Drive account, no member of the California Planning Foundation will have access to that file on your system.
 The system creates a copy of the file and stores it in the CPF Drive.
 Your Google Drive is never accessible to CPF.
 You can also simply upload a file from your computer without it being in Google Drive, but you still need to log into your Google Account.